 Hospitals are flooded with pandemic patients amidst a slow vaccine rollout, a motley crew of rioters invades the Capitol, the Russians deeply hack federal agencies and major corporations.
 A hard start to 2021 – we just want to be safe!

 That’s true for AI&F, too, but in a different way.
-Our Zoom calls with Founding Members in November and December found much appreciation for the unique community of diverse skills and disciplines we have assembled as well as substantial energy for a big push in our third year.
+Our Zoom calls with Founding Experts in November and December found much appreciation for the unique community of diverse skills and disciplines we have assembled as well as substantial energy for a big push in our third year.
 To me that translates into playing it SAFE: seeking Structure, Accountability, Focus and Engagement for AI&F. Here’s what I mean.

 S – Structure